 True "après ski" originated in the European Alps, hence the

-French name meaning after ski.
+French translation: after ski.
 Ironically, après ski in the Alps starts during

 skiing, with wine, beer and schnapps at lunch at some charming mountainside

 chalet, or a sun terrace or under a heated umbrella bar.
 The Europeans love to

 party, and skiing is a lifestyle more than just a sport.
 Après ski in Austria, Switzerland and France is the best in the

 world, continuing from the ski slopes to ski bars dancing to a DJ or